LGCarlos/e-commerce/README.md

 # IMPORTANT

-- Create .env file (there is an example '.env.example') and add endpoints' url.
+- Create .env file (there is a '.env.example') and add endpoints' url.

 # Invoices App